griddo/griddo-dxp/README.md

 - **Integration Flexibility**: Connects with existing tools in the marketing stack (e.g., Hotjar, Google Analytics, Maps) to streamline workflows.

 > "Griddo’s framework is fast, flexible, and secure, offering optimal performance for SEO and load times."
-> — Alejandro Alonso, Universidad Europea
+> — Alejandro Alonso, Head of SEO @ Universidad Europea

 ## How It Works